Skip to content

 2. On shutdown — When the server closes gracefully (e.g. Ctrl+C or app.close()), the database is automatically saved to dbPath via the Fastify onClose hook.

-3. On demand — You can manually trigger a save at any time via the POST /persist endpoint.
+3. On demand — Trigger a save at any time via the POST /persist endpoint.

 Configuration